scala-native/scala-native.g8/README.md

 #### Can I write code in Scala Native which is able to run in a browser?

 You can use [ScalaJS] for that.
-ScalaJS pretty much Scala (as explained above), but able to generate JavaScript, instead of generating _bytecode_ for JVM.
+ScalaJS is pretty much Scala (as explained above), but able to generate JavaScript, instead of generating _bytecode_ for the JVM.
 Using ScalaJS (and not Scala Native!), you can write code in Scala and generate JavaScript which the browser is able to understand.

 #### Scala Native employs AOT and not JIT...
 OK, what does it mean?

 The Scala Native compiler generates _native code_ for the _target platform_ and optimizes the code _ahead of time_ (AOT) of the execution of your program.

 In contrast, Scala generates _bytecode_ for a _virtual machine_ and optimizes the code _just in time_ (JIT) with the execution of your program.
+In other words, the JIT compiler transforms _bytecode_ onto _native code_ behind the scenes, whilst your program is executing.

 #### Should I use Scala with JIT or Scala Native with AOT?